Fleckism/SecurityPlus/My linked notes/Flashcard.md

-Vulnerabilities in the OS and applications software such as web browsers and document readers or in PC and adapter firmware can allow threat actors to run malware and gain a foothold on the network.
+[[vulnerability|vulnerabilities]] in the OS and applications software such as web browsers and document readers or in PC and adapter firmware can allow threat actors to run malware and gain a foothold on the network.

 Windows XP is a legacy platform that is no longer receiving security updates through normal means.
-This means that patch management cannot be used to reduce risks from software vulnerabilities.
+This means that patch management cannot be used to reduce risks from software [[vulnerability|vulnerabilities]].
 The workstation should be isolated from other systems to reduce the risk of compromise.

 ![](file:///C:/Users/Jamie/AppData/Local/Temp/msohtmlclip1/01/clip_image003.gif)Windows 10.
 What are the risks arising from this, and how can they be mitigated?

-130               As a security solutions provider, you are compiling a checklist for your customers to assess potential weak configuration vulnerabilities, based on the CompTIA
+130               As a security solutions provider, you are compiling a checklist for your customers to assess potential weak configuration [[vulnerability|vulnerabilities]], based on the CompTIA

 Security+ syllabus.
 From the headings you have added so far, which is missing and what vulnerability does it relate to?
 Default settings, Unsecured root accounts, Open ports and services, Unsecure protocols, Weak encryption, Errors.